rust-lang/style-team/guide/items.md

 ```

 Prefer not to line-break in the bounds if possible (consider using a `where`
 clause).
-Prefer to break between bounds than to break any indeividual bound.
+Prefer to break between bounds than to break any individual bound.
 If
 you must break the bounds, put each bound (including the first) on its own
 block-indented line, break before the `+` and put the opening brace on its own
 line: